tasmota/docs/docs/Matter.md

 ![Device commissioning](_media/matter/commissioning.jpg)

 Add the device in your smart home solution by scanning the QR code or with the "Manual pairing code" if code scanning is not possible.
+[More information](https://github.com/mfucci/node-matter#pairing-and-usage-information) on pairing with popular smart home systems.

 ## Configuration